NEWS

 In the March 6 news release, Gonzales said people have attempted to “develop their own theories based on the limited information available to the public and this makes finding Neil harder.”

-If people have information, she said, they can call the BCSO Missing Person Unit at 505-468-7070 or submit an anonymous tip via Tip411 by texting BCSO and the tip to 847411.
+Anyone with information, she said, can call the BCSO Missing Person Unit at 505-468-7070 or submit an anonymous tip via Tip411 by texting BCSO and the tip to 847411.

 People can also share videos and photos with the sheriff’s office.